catapillie/mer-proto/README.md

   * `f_curryfied(a)` is of type `β -> γ -> δ`.
   * `f_curryfied` is of type `α -> β -> γ -> δ`.

 Functions which "don't return anything", also called sometimes "procedures", generally perform side effects, and don't calculate any resulting value.
 Functions like these usually return a unit (`()`), which only takes one possible value (the unit value), and which is discarded when the function call is complete.
 This is the equivalent of `void` functions in C, C#, etc...
+It works the same way as Rust functions which return unit (though Rust allows you to omit the unit return type annotation -- Mer does not).
 ```swift
 func do_something(a: i64, b: i64) -> ()
 {